yatna/macc/docs/Update Schema Guide.md

 **You have now updated the database schema!**

 For additional instructions on starting the development server and trying out the application on your browser, please refer to the instructions in **Installation Guide.md**

+## Update Django REST API Serializers

+If you made changes to the database models related to the API (such as adding a new model field/database column), then you may need to update the corresponding serializers found in **serializers.py** in your app directory.

 ## Upgrading to Django 1.7 or above